 There's no reason to postpone the appointment, unless your baby is seriously ill with a fever or diarrhoea and vomiting.
 If your baby is well enough to have the other routine vaccinations, they can have the rotavirus vaccine.

 Here are the top vaccination tips for parents.

 How long will the rotavirus vaccination protect my baby for?

-We don't know for sure, but clinical trials have shown that two doses of the vaccine protect for several years.
+We don't know for sure, but clinical trials have shown that 2 doses of the vaccine protect for several years.